Home » Computer Guides » Windows Guides » How To Restore The Old Right Click Menu To Windows 11.

 How To Restore The Old Right Click Menu To Windows 11.

-The Right Click Context Menu
+The Right Click Context Menu In Windows.

-In all previous versions of Windows, when you right clicked on an item the full options menu would open.
-Depending on which item you actually right clicked, the menu could be rather long, making it difficult to find the option you’re looking for.
+Depending on which item you actually right clicked, the old style menu could be rather long, making it difficult to find the option you’re looking for.
+Or at least that’s what Microsoft think.

 In Windows 11, the context menu has bee redesigned to make it easier to find the most commonly used options.

-This is the old context menu.
+This is the old right click context menu from Windows 10.

 The new style options menu displayed in Windows 11.

-And here is the new one.
+And here is the new, redesigned menu in Windows 11.

 How To Restore The Old Right Click Menu To Windows 11.